 Mail: How Do I Switch To A Career In Software?

 In their 25th annual Jobs Rated report, CareerCast ranked Software Engineering as the #3 best job out of 200 for 2013.
-I've been working as a developer for over 5 years now, and I couldn't agree more.
-Nothing beats designing and creating working applications out of thin air - I love my job.
+I've been working as a developer for 6 years now, and I couldn't agree more.
+Nothing beats designing and creating working applications out of thin air.
+It's extremely rewarding.

 It seems the general population is taking notice of this as well.
 Kevin Systrom, CEO of Instagram, is one of many who has made the switch to a career in software development.
 With no formal engineering training, he taught himself how to program at night and ended up creating a one-billion dollar photo app.